markup/rails3-jquery-autocomplete/README.markdown

 You can find a [detailed example](http://github.com/crowdint/rails3-jquery-autocomplete-app/tree/mongoid) on how to use this gem with MongoID [here](http://github.com/crowdint/rails3-jquery-autocomplete-app/tree/mongoid).
 (Same thing, different branch)

+## MongoMapper

+Trying to implement for [Mongomapper](http://github.com/jnunemaker/mongomapper).
+Not ready yet.

 ## Before you start

 Make sure your project is using jQuery-ui with the autocomplete widget